 Both communication and information analysis plays a crucial role in enabling technologies for achieving several of the UN Sustainable Development Goals, for example in the development of smart cities, safe and efficient transport systems and resource-efficient production.
 In the programme-integrating course The Sustainable Information and Network Engineer, students are given an opportunity to analyse, reflect on and discuss yet more practical cases where their technical expertise can contribute to a more sustainable world.

 Faculty and research

-The programme in Information and Network Engineering is given by the School of Electrical Engineering at KTH.
-The field of Electrical and Electronics at KTH is currently ranked 17th in the world by QS (16th in 2015).
-Faculty from the department in Communication Theory, Communication Network and Signal Processing is teaching courses within this programme.
-This brand new programme is an extension of former programmes in Wireless System and Network Services and Systems, and covers the areas of information and media processing, networks and digital communications.
+The master’s programme in Information and Network Engineering is offered by the School of Electrical Engineering and Computer Science at KTH.
+The field of Electrical and Electronic Engineering at KTH is currently ranked 17th in the world by QS.
+The area of Telecommunication Engineering at KTH is ranked 32nd in the world by Academic Ranking of World Universities (ARWU), the Shanghai ranking.
+Faculty from the departments in Information Science and Engineering, and Network and Systems Engineering, is teaching courses within this programme and all teachers are also active researchers in the area.